edgio-docs/edgio-docs/guides/deploy-to-layer0.md

 # Deploy to {{ PRODUCT_NAME }} Button

-This guide walks you through various deploy button examples and how you can setup a Github repository for your users to deploy to {{PRODUCT_NAME}} with a simple click.
+This guide walks you through various deploy button examples and how you can setup a GitHub repository for your users to deploy to {{PRODUCT_NAME}} with a simple click.

 ## What is the Deploy to {{ PRODUCT_NAME }} Button?

 The Deploy to {{PRODUCT_NAME}} button lets users easily clone and deploy an example project to {{ PRODUCT_NAME}}.
-Under the hood the platform will clone the example to the user's GitHub account and leverage Github Actions to deploy to it to their personal {{PRODUCT_NAME}} account.
+Under the hood the platform will clone the example to the user's GitHub account and leverage GitHub Actions to deploy to it to their personal {{PRODUCT_NAME}} account.

 To deploy using this method, users need to have an existing GitHub account.